Visiting Students: Start Your Academic Journey

 View our grading conversion chart on page 11 here

-An official University of Limerick transcript will be issued to your home institution within one month of the publication of results.
+An official University of Limerick transcript will be issued through Digitary to you and your home institution within one month of the publication of results.

 Registering for your modules